Richard Pankhurst (historian): Career

 His mother, Sylvia Pankhurst, had been an active supporter of Ethiopian culture and independence since the Italian invasion in 1935, and Richard grew up knowing many Ethiopian refugees.
 Sylvia was a friend of Haile Selassie and published Ethiopia, a Cultural History in 1955.
 In 1956, she and Richard moved to Ethiopia where they were joined by Rita Eldon.
 He began working at the University College of Addis Ababa, and in 1962 was the founding director of the Institute of Ethiopian Studies.
 He also edited the Journal of Ethiopian Studies and the Ethiopia Observer.

 Pankhurst left the Institute and his professorship at what had become the University of Addis Ababa in 1976 after the death of Haile Selassie and the start of the Ethiopian Civil War.
 He returned to England, where he became a research fellow with the School of Oriental and African Studies and the London School of Economics, before working as librarian at the Royal Asiatic Society.
 He returned to Ethiopia in 1986, where he resumed research with the Institute.
 He published numerous books and articles on a wide variety of topics related to Ethiopian history.

 Pankhurst led the campaign for the return of the Obelisk of Axum to Ethiopia.
 It was re-erected in Axum in 2008.
 For his efforts in this, he was given the honorary title "Dejazmach Benkirew" by the Union of Tigraians of North America.
 He was appointed Officer of the Order of the British Empire (OBE) in the Diplomatic Service and Overseas section of the 2004 Queen's Birthday Honours "for services to Ethiopian studies".

 Personal life

-In addition to his numerous books on Ethiopia, Pankhurst wrote works on his mother, including Sylvia Pankhurst: Artist and Crusader and Sylvia Pankhurst: Counsel for Ethiopia.
+In addition to his numerous books on Ethiopia, Pankhurst wrote works about his mother, including Sylvia Pankhurst: Artist and Crusader and Sylvia Pankhurst: Counsel for Ethiopia.

 Pankhurst married Rita Eldon in 1957 and they had a daughter, Helen Pankhurst, and a son, Alula Pankhurst, with whom he collaborated on at least one book.

 Death and legacy

-Pankhurst died on 16 February 2017 in Addis Ababa, Ethiopia at the age of 89.
+Pankhurst died on 16 February 2017 in Addis Ababa, Ethiopia, at the age of 89.
 Workneh Gebeyehu, the Ethiopian Foreign Minister described him as "one of Ethiopia's greatest friends".
 He was buried on 21 February at Holy Trinity Cathedral in Addis Ababa.